-My thesis research for my Master’s degree entailed two chapters, the two abstracts of which are attached below in addition to the abstract for the entire thesis as a whole.
+My thesis research for my Master’s degree entailed two chapters, the two abstracts of which are attached below in addition to the abstract for the entire thesis as a whole prior to publication.
 Because I started my MS during the COVID-19 pandemic, I chose to use existing data from the scientific literature for my research.
 In short, I assessed how the magnitude of livestock depredation by carnivores varies based on the spatiotemporal scale of data collection (chapter 1), and used variables at predictive scales to model leopard density and determine how many leopards the world could potentially hold (chapter 2).
 My advisor was Dr. Jacqueline Frair from SUNY College of Environmental Science and Forestry.
 I successfully defended in April 2023, and received the Outstanding MS award from my department (Environmental Biology) for my work.
-The complete thesis is available under the university library’s digital repository, and links to the published articles from my two chapters will be posted here once available.
+The complete thesis is available under the university library’s digital repository, and links to the peer-reviewed scientific articles from my two chapters are posted below.

 A Global Assessment of Scaling Relationships for Carnivore-Human Conflict and Leopard (Panthera pardus) Density